ibm-cloud-docs/codeengine/deploy-job.md

 11. Enter the password.
 For Docker Hub, you can use your Docker Hub password or an access token.
 For more information about access tokens and Docker Hub, see [Managing access tokens](https://docs.docker.com/docker-hub/access-tokens/){: external}.
 12. Click **Create** to add the registry access for {{site.data.keyword.codeengineshort}}.
 13. From the Select image page, the registry that was added is listed.
 Select the registry of your image.
-14. Select the namespace and name of the image in Docker Hub for the {{site.data.keyword.codeengineshort}} app to reference.
+14. Select the namespace and name of the image in Docker Hub for the {{site.data.keyword.codeengineshort}} job to reference.
 For example, select `mynamespace` and select the image `testjob` in that namespace.
 14. Select a value for **Tag**; for example, `latest`.
 15. Click **Done**.
 You selected your image in the registry to reference from your job.
 16. From the Create job page, click **Create**.